-Now that most of the nation has been working from home while also home-schooling kids for a couple of months, the romantic appeal of a tiny house has taken on an element of serious pragmatism.
-While most of these tiny houses can be made into full-time living spaces or guest quarters, all of them work as the home office, play zone, temporary classroom, gardening studio, or game room you’ve always wanted and suddenly need.
+In our new, mostly homebound reality, with the majority of us still working from home and home-schooling kids, the romantic appeal of a tiny house has taken on an element of serious pragmatism.
+While most of these tiny houses can be made into full-time living spaces or guest quarters, all of them can become the home office, play zone, temporary classroom, gardening studio, or game room you’ve always wanted and suddenly need.
 A tiny house is an at-home oasis, where you can bask either in beautiful solitude or relaxed togetherness.

 The tiny house lifestyle has spawned at least five different television shows and dozens of glossy photo books and DIY manuals.
 Part of the original appeal was that tiny houses facilitated a minimalist and less stressful existence, by forcing its occupant to eliminate what you don’t actually need.
 It’s kind of the opposite of the Amazon ethos, which makes it as easy as possible to buy as much as possible.
 Ironically, Amazon is also a great place to find tiny houses for sale.